nathanbish/CUSG-Law/Statutes/Title VII: Sustainability & Environmental Policy/Waste Management & Recycling/README.md

 (a) Student groups funded by the Student Group Funding Board (SGFB) shall be required to sort their own recycling and composting.
 (b) SGFB shall not fund any request for bottled water.

+## §6.2.4 – Waste Management Standards for UMC Vendors
+**Enacted by 82 LCB 11 (2015, “Creating Solutions Not Waste”)**

+(a) All vendors operating in the UMC shall separate their waste into appropriate landfill, recycling, and compost bins.
+(b) All vendors shall serve products in reusable, compostable, or recyclable packaging.
+(c) New vendors shall comply with this policy upon contract execution.
+(d) Existing vendors shall have six months to convert to compliant packaging.